 DEFINITIONS

 A Rangeland is land on which the existing vegetation, whether growing naturally or through management, is suitable for grazing and browsing.
 Rangeland includes any natural grasslands, savannas, shrublands, deserts, woodlands, and wetlands, which support a vegetative cover of native grasses, grass-like plants, forbs, shrubs or naturalized species.
 Rangeland is land dominated by vegetation other than trees.
-Many woodlands (including Eastside ponderosa pine, pinyon, juniper, chaparral, and oak) are included in rangelands because their response to range management principles and activities are similar to those of other shrubby ecosystems (14 CCR § 1561.1).
+Many woodlands (including Eastside ponderosa pine, pinyon, juniper, chaparral, and oak) are included in rangelands because their response to range management principles and activities are similar to those of other shrubby ecosystems (14 California Code of Regulations [CCR] § 1561.1).

 California’s rangelands support a variety of native plant and wildlife species, provide clean water, productive soil, carbon sequestration, open space, and help support rural economies.
 These ecosystem services are essential for maintaining habitat and wildlife in California, and healthy, managed rangelands are essential for preventing large fires and protecting communities.

 There are over 57 million acres of grasslands, savannas, shrublands, deserts, wetlands, and woodlands that have sufficient vegetation cover as to be considered rangelands in California.
 There are also 32 million acres of forestland, some of which may be appropriate for grazing activities for a variety of goals related to fire and ecology (FRAP 2017).
-California’s rangelands are currently threatened by several human and environmental impacts.
-Some of those threats include conversion and land use changes, invasive species, and climate change and wildfire impacts.
+California’s rangelands are currently threatened by several human and environmental impacts, including type conversion and land use change, invasive species, and impacts from climate change and wildfire.
 Other issues include the long-term financial viability of maintaining grazing on rangelands and data gaps that create challenges for policy development.
+Ongoing and emerging challenges are reviewed annually in the RMAC’s Annual Report and Workplan (see the RMAC’s webpage for current and past reports).

 ABOUT THE RANGE MANAGEMENT ADVISORY COMMITTEE

-The Range Management Advisory Committee (RMAC) is an advisory body to the Board of Forestry & Fire Protection (Board), statutorily authorized by Public Resources Code (PRC) § 741 (see Appendix A: PRC § 741).
-A California range policy advisory body has existed in some form in the State since 1945, when the Board of Forestry and Fire Protection requested the appointment of the Range Improvement Advisory Committee (RIAC).
+The Range Management Advisory Committee (RMAC) is an advisory body to the Board, statutorily authorized by Public Resources Code (PRC) § 741 (see Appendix A: PRC § 741).
+A California range policy advisory body has existed in some form in the State since 1945, when the Board requested the appointment of the Range Improvement Advisory Committee (RIAC).
 The RIAC was established in 1946 to advise the Board on rangeland matters.
 In 1967 the RIAC was reconstructed and chartered with 11 voting members and nine non-voting technical consultants.
 The RIAC slipped into a period of dormancy and was reactivated and re-chartered as the RMAC in 1975.
-Legislation was introduced in 1984 to make the RMAC a statutory advisory body of the Board and the California Natural Resources Agency (CNRA).
-Additional legislation in 1996 expanded the advisory role to include the California Environmental Protection Agency (CalEPA) and the California Department of Food and Agriculture (CDFA).
-The Secretaries of the CNRA, CalEPA, and CDFA are required to notify, and encouraged to consult with, the RMAC on rangeland issues.
+Legislation was introduced in 1984 to make the RMAC a statutory advisory body to the Board and the California Natural Resources Agency (CNRA).
+Additional legislation in 1996 expanded its advisory role to include the California Environmental Protection Agency (CalEPA) and the California Department of Food and Agriculture (CDFA).
+The Secretaries of the CNRA, CalEPA, and CDFA are required to notify, and encouraged to consult with, the RMAC on rangeland issues pursuant to PRC § 741.

-VISION OF RMAC
+VISION AND VALUES